timvisee/cant-touch-this-project/research.md

 ### Preparation research
-- Is it possible to use multiple Leap Motion sensors, to allow combining sensors data?
+- Is it possible to use multiple Leap Motion sensors, to combine sensor data?
-    - Would better detection accuracy be achieved by combining sensor data?
+    - Can improved detection accuracy be achieved by combining sensor data?
-    - It it possible to use an additional sensor such as the Xbox Kinect without too much implementation effort.
+    - It it possible to use an additional sensor, such as the Xbox Kinect, without too much implementation difficulties?
-- Is using a gesture based interface to control a computer even viable to use anyway?
-Viable defines:
+- Is it viable to control a computer with a touchless gesture based interface?
+  Viable is defined as:
-    - Is it more efficient than existing input methods, such as a keyboard and mouse.
-Is interacting faster?
+    - Is it more efficient than existing input methods, such as keyboards mice.
+    - Is it faster than existing input methods?
-    - Is it usable in the medical world in sterile environments, to replace touch based interaction?
+    - Is it usable in the medical world in sterile environments, with the goal to replace physical input methods?

   If not, there is no point in implementing such as system.

-- Is there a usable library available for implementing gesture detection, that we can use for our codebase and environment?
+- Are there existing gesture detection libraries available, so that we can use these for our codebase and environment?
 Is it good enough so we don't have to implement a gesture detection system ourselves?
-- How to implement gesture based detection based on hand coordinates?
+- How do we implement gesture detection based on hand coordinates?

 ### Build prototype
 - Build a general purpose application, that allows interacting with a computer.